List of book arts centers: Canada

-Also As Well Too is an artist book library based in Winnipeg.
-Its primary purpose is to make artist books available for the public to experience.

 Art Metropole was founded by the three artists of General Idea in 1974 for the collection, distribution, publishing and promotion of artists' books.
 It continues today as one of the primary institutions for artists' books, with a regular exhibition programme, in addition to its publishing and distribution activities.
 The Art Metropole Collection, comprising some 13,000 items, is now held by the Library of the National Gallery of Canada as a special collection.

+The Banff Centre's Paul D. Fleck Library and Archives has an impressive collection of artists' books.

 Germany

 Mainzer Minipressen-Messe, also known as the biennial International Book Fair for Small Publishers and Private Presses, in Mainz.
 Up to 360 exhibitors from more than 16 countries and 10,000 visitors form the largest marketplace for books by small publishers.

 Austria

 Salon für Kunstbuch, in Vienna, is an art space, where artist books are collected, exhibited and discussed.
 Founded in 2007 by the Austrian artist Bernhard Cella, it hostst discussions, performances and symposiums about artist books.
 In 2012 the curatorial initiative Bureau for Open Culture gave a lecture at the Salon für Kunstbuch.
 Since 2012 the Salon für Kunstbuch is also housed in the 21er Haus which is a branch of the belvedere, Vienna.
 It publishes an annual list of all artist books published in Austria.